klokedm/ikvm/README.md

 ## Known Issues

 This is work in progress.
-Currently the project builds, but ikvmc (IKVM Compiler) is unable to produce the IKVM.OpenJDK DLLs form the compiled java classes.
+The compiler builds and the OpenJDK now gets produced against the .NET Standard libraries + Platform Extensions, but has not yet been tested extensively.